tdwg/dwc/docs/em/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Establishment of a taxon by human agency into an area that is not part of its natural range</td>
+			<td>Establishment of a taxon by human agency into an area that is not part of its natural range.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Organisms can be introduced to novel areas and habitats by human activity, either on purpose or by accident.
-Humans can also inadvertently create corridors that breakdown natural barriers to dispersal and allow organisms to spread beyond their natural range.</td>
+Humans can also inadvertently create corridors that break down natural barriers to dispersal and allow organisms to spread beyond their natural range.</td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>